-When you have found a provider to deliver your NDIS supports, you will need to enter into a written agreement with your provider.
+When you have found a provider to deliver your National Disability Insurance Scheme (NDIS) supports, you will need to enter into a written agreement with your provider.

 Service agreements set out how and when your supports will be delivered